南川目さんさ踊り

 毎年9月の横山八幡宮例大祭では神輿の御供をして商店街で門打ちをし、花輪中学校での伝承活動にも取り組んでいる。

 The origin of the Minamikawame Sansa is considered to trace back to the moment when a bride from Okamura community, Kawai village conveyed the Kawai Sansa to this area in about 1887.
 The dancers don hanagasa (flower hat), tuck up their sleeves of colorful kimono with a cord, and wear obi (belt) along with a waistband in another color.
 The drummers wildly hop about with a distinctive footwork.
 Beginning with a shout “Kitakorasassa,” the dance reveals its simple, vigorous and lively nature.
 It has been passed down as a prayer for rich harvest and security of family.
-In September 2018, during the festival at Yokoyama Hachimangu Shrine, they accompanied mikoshi (a portable shrine) and visited shops praying for their good business.
+Every September , during the festival at Yokoyama Hachimangu Shrine, they accompanied mikoshi (a portable shrine) and visited shops praying for their good business.
 They also give lessons at Hanawa Junior High School.